maorleger/azure-sdk-for-js/sdk/search/search-documents/TYPESPEC_MIGRATION_REPORT.md

 **Recommended Approach**:

-I recommend strongly considering a major version bump and taking this opportunity to move to a fully generated SDK with minimal custom code.
+I recommend seriously considering a major version bump and taking this opportunity to move to a fully generated SDK with minimal custom code.
 The benefits of maintainability and alignment with modern Azure SDK practices outweigh the migration effort.
 A backwards-compatible migration _is_ possible; however, it will require extensive type aliasing and careful testing due to the large hand-authored convenience layer.

 ---